sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1450 - draft-scale.md

 Examples
 ====

-The following example shows:

-- A repeating header with an incrementing page number.
-Sensible removes this from the direct text extraction.
+The following example shows using the Per Page parameter to scale an ID card that has a different size on each page, where the second page contains the target scale.

 **Config**